quixio/quix-docs/docs/apis/streaming-reader-api/subscriptions.md

 });
 ```

+Each of the previously llisted methods are described in the following sections.

 ### ParameterDataReceived

-Add a listener to `ParameterDataReceived` event to receive data from a `SubscribeToParameter` subscription.
+Add a listener to `ParameterDataReceived` event to receive parameter data from a `SubscribeToParameter` subscription.

-One event is generated each time a ParameterData package is received in the Topic and the data contains the Parameter the user has subscribed for.
+One event is generated each time a `ParameterData`` package is received in the topic and the data contains the parameter the user has subscribed to.

 A more complete example is shown here: